Richard Harris (American football): Chicago Bears

 Harris took umbrage to his sudden trade to Chicago, declaring that he felt as though he had "left a piece of me in Philadelphia."
 He had particularly harsh words for Eagles line coach Jerry Wampfler, with whom he had a heated argument the day before the trade was announced.
 In response to public comments that he just plowed ahead in game action, Harris told a Philadelphia reporter: "...If they think that's the way things are going, I hope those coaches can watch me tonight [in action against the Baltimore Colts].
 They talk about being fair.
 That's a lot of [shit]."

 The Bears returned Harris to his natural defensive end position, but the year was a bad one for Harris as his new unit fell to the bottom of the NFC Central Division, ending the season with a record of 4–10.
 The losing began to take a toll as the team unraveled from within.
 After his first season in Chicago, Harris told the media:

 "Losing is like you've had a hard day at the office; when you get home you're peeved and anything the family says could get you ticked off.
 People say the Bears are fighting [among themselves].
 It isn't that we don't like each other – losing is like a time bomb inside of you waiting to go off."

 The Bears substantially rebuilt for the 1975 season, returning 21 new players and adding 22 newcomers to the team.
 New Bears head coach Jack Pardee was very satisfied with Harris' performance going into the year, noting that his 21 tackles and 11 assists lead all linemen in the preseason.
 Harris opened the season in a game against his old Eagles club starting at defensive right end.
 By the end of October he was again battling knee problems, however, playing through pain.
 The Bears opened the season with a 1-4 record and hope of a playoff berth was doomed from the start.

 Harris opened the 1976 season, his sixth in the league, in the Bears' camp.
 He was placed on waivers by the Bears early in September, however, ending his tenure with his second NFL team.

 Seattle Seahawks

 Harris was not without a job in the NFL for long.
-The same day hew placed on waivers by the Bears, Harris was claimed by the expansion Seattle Seahawks, who sought to solidify their young defensive line with an experienced veteran.
+The same day he was placed on waivers by the Bears, Harris was claimed by the expansion Seattle Seahawks, who sought to solidify their young defensive line with an experienced veteran.
 Beginning the season as a reserve, Harris was added to the starting lineup at right defensive tackle by Seahawks coach Jack Patera in the middle of October.

 Unsurprisingly, the new Seahawks squad found themselves mired in the cellar of the National Football Conference's western division, finishing the season with a record of 2–12.